MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 ### Advantages

-With this allocation, the volume is very likely to survive three concurrent failures: in fact, the probability of survival is increased from 0% (with regular allocation) to 95% (with delimited allocation)!
-Intuitively, this is because the volume is not affected by failures in servers 4, 5, or 6 because it does not depend on their drives to store its slabs.
+With this allocation, the volume is very likely to survive three concurrent failures: in fact, the probability of survival increases from 0% (with regular allocation) to 95% (with delimited allocation)!
+Intuitively, this is because the volume does not depend on servers 4, 5, or 6 so it is not affected by their failures.
 Survival probability depends on the number of servers and other factors – for more details, see the [analysis](#analysis-of-survival-probabilities) section.

 In the example (same as above), servers 1, 3, and 5 fail at the same time.
 Our delimited allocation ensures that server 2 contains a copy of *every* slab, so every slab has a surviving copy, and the volume stays accessible: